Kasper Schmeichel: Celtic

 On 18 July 2024, Schmeichel signed for Scottish Premiership club Celtic on a one-year contract, with an option to extend for a further twelve months, replacing his friend and former Manchester City teammate Joe Hart as Celtic's number 1 following Hart's retirement.
 His arrival meant that he would reunite with his former manager at Leicester City Brendan Rodgers.
-On 4 August 2024, he made his competitive debut for the club, keeping a clean sheet in a 4–0 league win against Kilmarnock.
+On 4 August, he made his competitive debut for the club, keeping a clean sheet in a 4–0 league win against Kilmarnock.
 In September, he earned his fifth clean sheet in a row, when Celtic beat Hearts 2–0, equalling a record from 1906 for most consecutive clean sheets in top-flight football in Scotland.

-In December 2024, he won the Scottish League Cup with Celtic by winning the final against rivals Rangers.
+In December, he won the Scottish League Cup with Celtic by winning the final against rivals Rangers.
 He saved an important penalty during the penalty shootout that helped Celtic earn the win.

-On 22 January 2025, Celtic extended Schmeichel's contract until the summer of 2026.

-On 26 April 2025, Celtic were confirmed as Premiership champions after a 5–0 victory over Dundee United at Tannadice Park, a match Schmeichel missed through injury.
-This gave Schmeichel the fourth league title of his career, and his first since lifting the Premier League with Leicester City in 2016.
+On 22 January 2025, Celtic extended Schmeichel's contract for another year; until the summer of 2026.
+On 26 April, Celtic were confirmed as Premiership champions after a 5–0 victory over Dundee United at Tannadice Park, a match Schmeichel missed through injury.

+During the 2025–26 season, Schmeichel made a series of errors that led to goals.
+He played what turned out to be his final game for the club on 22 February 2026, a 2–1 defeat to Hibernian at Celtic Park.
+In March, Schmeichel announced that he would require surgery on a shoulder injury sustained a year earlier, which was expected to keep him out for up to a year.

+On 27 May 2026, Schmeichel announced his retirement from professional football because of the injury.